HOME - Pastiche Family Portal

 Although breaking a pinata at children's birthdays is very much a tradition among Hispanics, this fun kid party game has spread throughout the entire United States.

 The tradition of breaking a pinata originated in Europe in ancient times.
-It was a simple painted clay pot decorated with colorful paper and filled with candy and coins.
-Today pinatas are made of paper mache.
+It was first made from a simple painted clay pot decorated with colorful paper and filled with candy and coins.
+Today, pinatas are made of paper mache.

 The traditional Mexican star-shaped pinata was part of early Christmas Mexican celebrations representing the Star of Bethlehem that guided worshippers to baby Jesus.

-Today the pinata has come to replace the game of “Pin the Tail on the Donkey” as kids favorite party game.
-Nowadays it is even used as a party decoration: it makes a great centerpiece!
+Today the pinata game has come to replace “Pin the Tail on the Donkey” as a favorite party game for children.
+Nowadays a pinata is often even used as a party decoration: it makes a great centerpiece!
 Pull string pinatas, a gentler version of this popular party activity, have been invented to allow toddlers enjoy the game as much as older kids do.

 How to Make a Pull String Pinata